Funding pathways

 Every 2–3 years

 Three of the program's corridors — Lower Missouri (Leavenworth-Offutt-Rosecrans), Upper Missouri (Malmstrom-Limestone Hills), and Snake River Plain (Mountain Home + Yakima) — are plausible candidates for new Sentinel Landscape designations.
-L&C 360 capture provides the recreation-access documentation that strengthens those nominations.
+The corridor documentation provides the recreation-access record that strengthens those nominations.

 Public-lands infrastructure